CoRe: Color Regression for Multicolor Fashion Garments: Experiments

 \subsection{Results}

+Table \ref{table:rgbexperiments} summarizes our experiments.
+To compare approaches, we count the percentage of predictions that are closer to the color annotation than a given threshold, leveraging the \textit{deltaE ciede2000} distance \cite{fairchild2013color,mokrzycki2011colour} that is arguably \enquote{the best metric for understanding how the human eye perceives color difference} \cite{deltae}.
+With our best network that incorporates all our components, 73$\%$ of all predictions have a distance to the main color smaller than 10; in practice, these differences are small to the human eye.
+We also report similar metrics when the goal is to detect all colors in the garment.
+We showcase in Figure \ref{fig:preds} various predictions.

-Table \ref{table:rgbexperiments} shows our experiments done on our internal dataset for the regression task, in the main color and in the multiple colors setups. \paragraph{Baselines} We compare our model against two existing baselines.
+\paragraph{Baselines} We compare our model against two existing baselines.
 First we train an unsupervised \textit{K-means} pixels clustering \cite{kmeans} directly on the pixel space, after a background removal done by an external semantic segmentation model trained on Modanet \cite{zheng2018modanet}.
 Colors are ranked according to the number of pixels in each cluster.
-The second baseline, Colorname \textit{RGB}, is the direct extension of the multitagger approach from Yazici et al.~\cite{yazici2018color}: it detects the color names (\textit{e.g.} \textit{velvet red}, \textit{dark purple}, etc.) and then produces the associated \textit{RGB} values (\textit{e.g.} (134, 71, 71) for \textit{velvet red}). \paragraph{Attention} First, fine-tuning the semantic segmentation model on the regression task (object-attention) already surpasses previous approaches in the mono color setup.
-The colorname-attention improves overall results in the multiple colors setup.
-These two attentions, when combined, are mutually reinforcing and complementary. \paragraph{Temperature} We show that the temperature $\mathcal{T}$ value is important: bigger $\mathcal{T}$ leads to sharp distribution and takes into account fewer pixels from the initial images that with a lower $\mathcal{T}$.
+The second baseline, \textit{Colorname RGB}, is the direct extension of the multitagger approach from \cite{yazici2018color}: it detects the color names (\textit{e.g.} \textit{velvet red}, \textit{dark purple}, etc.) and then produces the associated RGB values.
+This baseline is depicted in Figure \ref{fig:attentioncolorrgression}.

+\paragraph{Attention} First, fine-tuning the semantic segmentation model on the regression task (object-attention) already surpasses previous approaches when predicting only the main color.
+The colorname-attention improves results in the multi-color setup.
+These two attentions, when combined, are mutually reinforcing and complementary.

+\paragraph{Temperature} We show that the temperature $\mathcal{T}$ value is important: bigger $\mathcal{T}$ leads to sharp distribution and takes into account fewer pixels from the initial images that with a lower $\mathcal{T}$.
 Rather than grid-searching its optimal value, it can be learned for improved results.
-The optimal $\mathcal{T}$ depends on the image: therefore, best results are obtained with $\mathcal{T}$ predicted from VGG features. \paragraph{Illumination} Finally, the color constancy improves performances.
-It may be more impactful with pretraining on the \textit{Color Checker Dataset} \cite{gehler2008bayesian}.
+Moreover, the optimal $\mathcal{T}$ depends on the image: therefore, best results are obtained with $\mathcal{T}$ predicted from VGG features.
+This analysis is consistent with recent insights for calibration via input-dependant temperature scaling \cite{zhang2020mix}.